Bus Fleet Electrification Planning Through Logic-Based Benders Decomposition and Restriction Heuristics: Solution methodology

-Unfortunately, this simple algorithm performs poorly in practice.
-It is also what \cite{liu2024generalized} recently observed in the context of local multi-energy system's optimal design.
-Their problem is similar to the BFEP in that it is formulated as a multi-period planning problem with MILP operational problems with nondecreasing value functions of the investment variables.
-For this class of problems, minimizing the investment and operational costs are antagonistic objectives.
-Since the operational model is completely ignored in the initial relaxed master problem, the first iterations of the algorithm visit solutions characterized by significant underinvestment.
-Consequently, as the monotone cuts \eqref{Gen_benders_MP:opt_cut} and \eqref{Gen_benders_MP:feas_cut} are only active over the lower orthant associated with the visited points $x^l_p \in \mathcal{X}_p$, the cuts generated in early iterations only provide a nontrivial approximation of the value function $\mathcal{Q}_p$ over a very limited subset of $\mathcal{X}_p$, and are therefore very weak.
-To alleviate this drawback, we develop a range of techniques to achieve a tight and computationally tractable approximation of the value functions $\mathcal{Q}_p$ as early as possible in the execution of the algorithm.
+In practice, this textbook implementation performs poorly for the BFEP.
+This is due in part to the fact that minimizing the investment and operational costs are antagonistic objectives (Remark \ref{remark3:monotonicity}).
+As the initial relaxed master problem neglects operational costs, early iterations are thus characterized by significant underinvestment, producing monotone cuts that are inactive in regions of $\mathcal{X}_p$ with reasonable investments.
+In the remainder of this section, we develop a range of techniques that aim to provide a strong and tractable approximation of the value functions early in the solving process.

-Sections~\ref{sec:Algorithms:Benders:Disaggregation} and \ref{sec:Algorithms:Benders:Partial} introduce relaxations of model \eqref{model:operations} that are respectively used to disaggregate the operational costs by route and to strengthen the relaxed master problem formulation.
-Section~\ref{sec:Algorithms:Benders:linear} reviews Benders cut selection techniques and their application to the LP relaxations of our operational problems.
-Section~\ref{sec:Algorithms:Benders:monotone} presents problem-specific feasibility cuts and an improved encoding technique for monotone cuts.
-The outline of our accelerated logic-based Benders decomposition algorithm is presented in Section~\ref{sec:Benders:outline}.
+Sections \ref{sec:Algorithms:Benders:Disaggregation} and \ref{sec:Algorithms:Benders:MPS} introduce relaxations of model \eqref{model:operations} that are respectively used to disaggregate the operational costs by route and to strengthen the relaxed master problem formulation.
+Section \ref{sec:Algorithms:Benders:linear} reviews Benders cut selection techniques and their application to the LP relaxations of our operational problems.
+Section \ref{sec:Algorithms:Benders:monotone} presents problem-specific monotone feasibility cuts.
+The outline of our LBBD algorithm is presented in Section \ref{sec:Benders:outline}.